 Elastomeric paint won’t permeate the surface of your project.
 While it’s good for filling very small cracks and gaps, larger fissures are going to need more permanent, effective repair jobs.
 You also have to make sure that you brush off any additional dirt or debris before applying your coats, as these can prevent the paint from adhering properly.

 Not Ideal for Inexperienced Painters

 Elastomeric paint is able to offer many benefits, but it requires experience to apply correctly.
-Incorrect application can result in lumps and other unsightly features.
+Incorrect applications can result in lumps and other unsightly features.
 Make sure you do some thorough research before you start your project in order to avoid these types of outcomes.
 To ensure correct application, hire a professional.

 Call a Pro

 Elastomeric paint can be extremely useful when it comes to waterproofing your outdoor surfaces.
 It’s thick, durable qualities allow it to protect your masonry, stucco, or concrete for up to a decade when applied properly.
 While the product does have many advantages, it has a few potential drawbacks.
-Not only is the paint more expensive, but it also requires an experienced painter to apply properly.
+Not only is the paint more expensive, but it also requires an experienced painter to apply it properly.
 Make sure to hire an experienced contractor when applying elastomeric paint.
 For the best possible results, contact us.
 At Ameriside, our experienced contractors can assist you in applying elastomeric paint and so much more.
 Contact us today.